 The American Business Reputation

 Actually, my countrymen have earned a business reputation that is wide and varied.
 Some places love us just because we are American, while others revile us for the same reason.
 Most are someone in the middle.
 Watch for body language to know if there’s a significant Country of Origin Effect.

 Americans are considered a friendly business culture: leading with smiles, eye contact and handshakes for everyone.
 That doesn’t always match up with other cultures’ expectations.
 In Russia, the smiling person is considered to be an idiot.
 In Germany it can be seen as insincere, arousing suspicion.
 In the Middle East and India, a man should never extend a handshake to a woman.
 It is considered aggressive.
 That is not to say that we shouldn’t act within our cultural norms, but we should also be aware of any signals we give off that can be counterproductive.

 American also typically make grandiose offers help to others while networking.
 This is in part because we want to build trusting relationships as quickly as possible.
 Others may grow suspicious of so much offered after just having met each other.
 It seems just too good to be true!

 Getting back to Sam from Kansas – what can he do to improve his effectiveness in this high-opportunity room?

 - Research the Attendees.
 You should always know who you want to meet and have a plan to meet them.
 For instance, if you want to meet a major distributor in Latin America then learn about this contact as well as those who could introduce you to him.
-In the English-speaking world you should Linkedin for contacts’ profiles.
+In the English-speaking world you should look on Linkedin for contacts’ profiles.
 Also, read translated pages from their company websites.